Kitware/VTK/Documentation/Doxygen/ModuleMigration.md

-# Module Migration ftom VTK 8.2 to 9+
+# Module Migration from VTK 8.2 to 9+

 VTK 8.2 and older contained a module system which was based on variables and informed CMake's migration to target-based properties and interactions.
 This